dclausen/elfpay/README.md

 - applying payments to an existing order
 - creating an order and receiving a payment within a single transaction

+UUIDs were chosen as primary keys for security best practices.

 ## Getting started
 ```
 git clone https://github.com/dclausen/elfpay